keboola/connection-docs/extractors/aws-s3/index.md

 Use the AWS Access Key Id and Secret Access Key with read permissions to the desired bucket and file(s).
-Make sure that this AWS Access Key ID has the correct permissions.
-The required permissions are
+Make sure that this AWS Access Key ID has the correct permissions:

  - `s3:GetObject` for the given key/wildcard
  - `s3:ListBucket` to access all wildcard files
  - `s3:GetBucketLocation` to determine the bucket region

-You can add the following Policy Document as an Inline Policy to an AWS user
+You can add the following Policy Document as an Inline Policy to an AWS user:

 {% highlight json %}
 {